OneIdentity/SafeguardDevOpsService/README.md

 - Copy the installer MSI package to the local file system of a Windows 10 or Windows Server 2016 or better, computer.
 - Open a PowerShell command window as an administrator and invoke the above MSI installer package.
 - Follow all prompts - This should deploy the package and automatically start it as a Windows service.
 - At start up the DevOps service will create a new folder under the ProgramData directory as /SafeguardDevOpsService.
-This folder will contain the log file, databsae and the external plugins folder.
+This folder will contain the log file, database and the external plugins folder.
 The external plugins folder will be initially empty (See Deploying Vault Plugins)
 - Make sure that the firewall on the Windows computer has an inbound rule for allowing https port 443
 - Acquire a valid login token to SPP.
 Use the Powershell cmdlet (See <https://github.com/OneIdentity/safeguard-ps>):